vmouchakis/dl-project/README.md

 * Inside the `model` directory, there are the `checkpoint` directory storing the pretrained model, and the `dataset` directory storing the files needed for training.

-* Inside the `vocab` directory there are the files thatS contain the dictionaries with the vocabulary.
+* Inside the `vocab` directory there are the files that contain the dictionaries with the vocabulary.

 ### The directory structure of the app is (`dir-structure.txt`):
 ```